yashhdubey03/tailwind-traders-powerbi-analytics/README.md

 - Profit margin trends were relatively consistent across countries, suggesting stable pricing and cost structures across markets.

+  ## Tools & Technologies

+The following tools and technologies were used across different stages of the analytics workflow:

+- **Microsoft Excel** – Initial data preparation and validation
+- **Power BI Desktop** – Data modeling, DAX calculations, and report development
+- **Power BI Service** – Dashboard creation, alerts, and scheduled subscriptions
+- **DAX** – Business metrics and time-based calculations
+- **Python (Power Query integration)** – Importing historical exchange rate data

+## Final Summary

+This project demonstrates an end-to-end business analytics workflow, starting from raw data preparation and progressing through data modeling, analysis, reporting, and executive-level insight delivery.

+Rather than focusing solely on visual design, the emphasis was placed on data quality, meaningful metrics, and actionable insights.
+The resulting solution supports both exploratory analysis and proactive decision-making through dashboards, alerts, and automated reporting.

+Overall, this project reflects how a data analyst approaches real-world business problems by transforming data into clarity and insight.

 > **Note:** This project is based on a retail business scenario and was developed as part of a professional analytics capstone for learning and portfolio purposes.